Skateboarders are very picky about their gear and like to stick to their favorite brands, board sizes or even the skate store they prefer.

 Looking for a birthday present, a holiday gift or just want to buy a skateboarder something nice?
-Well, as a skateboarder, I think I can help you out here.
-Usually it’s a good idea to talk to the person and learn about what they like.
+Well, as an experienced skateboarder and knowing the culture, I can help out here.
+Usually it’s a good idea to talk to a skateboarder and learn about what they like or need first.

 Contents